dave-s477/softwareKG/README.md

 ```
 1. The first file that needs to be run is: `01_partition_data.ipynb` which transforms the data so that it can be loaded into Snorkel.
 2. `02_database_initialization.ipynb` initializes a Snorkel database on which a Snorkel generative model can be build.
+3. `03_distant_supervision.ipynb` and `04_context.ipynb` give some background on the development of the labeling functions.
+However, they do not need to be run in full because the labeling functions are also given in the file `learning_functions.py` which is used in the next notebook.
+However, `03_distant_supervision.ipynb` exports some variables used for distant supervision which are used in later notebooks and scripts.
+This means this notebook has to be run until the exports are done.
+4. `05_generate_model.ipynb` trains the Snorkel generative model.
+5. `06_create_samples.ipynb`

 ### Training the Information Extraction Model